David Ussishkin: Biography

 David Ussishkin was born in Jerusalem.
 Ussishkin is the son of the lawyer Samuel Ussishkin and the grandson of the Zionist leader Menachem Ussishkin.
-He studied at Gymnasia Rehavia, in Rehavia and served in the Israel Defense Forces between 1953 and 1955 in the Giv'ati Brigade.
+He studied at Gymnasia Rehavia, in Rehavia and served in the Israel Defense Forces from 1953 till 1955 in the Giv'ati Brigade.
 He studied archaeology and Jewish History at the Hebrew University of Jerusalem between 1955 and 1966.
-Received his B.A. in 1958, his Master of Arts degree in Archaeology and Jewish History in 1962 (with distinction) and his Ph.
+He received his B.A. in 1958, Master of Arts degree in Archaeology and Jewish History in 1962 (with distinction) and Ph.
 D. in 1966.
 His Doctoral Thesis on "The Neo-Hittite Monuments, their Dating and Style" was written under the guidance of professor Yigael Yadin.
 Beginning in 1966 and until his retirement in 2004 he taught archaeology of Israel and Hittite art at the University of Tel Aviv, receiving full professorship in 1985.

 Academic and archaeology career

 From 1966 to 2004, he taught archaeology at Tel Aviv University.
 Ussishkin is an expert on the Iron Age of the Land of Israel.
 He has directed and co-directed important excavations at Lachish, Jezreel and Megiddo.

 In 1968–71 he undertook, with the assistance of his colleague Gabriel Barkay, the first complete survey of the Silwan necropolis rock-cut tombs of the Jerusalem First Temple period necropolis atop which the village of Silwan was built.

 Headed the department of Archaeology and Ancient Near Eastern Studies, Tel Aviv University, between 1975 and 1978.
 Between 1980 and 1984 he was the director of the Institute of Archaeology, Tel Aviv University.
 From 1975 to 2004 he was the editor of Tel Aviv, Journal of the Institute of Archaeology, Tel Aviv University.

 1996–2006: Incumbent, Austria Chair in Archaeology of the Land of Israel in the Biblical Period, Tel Aviv University.

 In addition to his participation in excavations, Ussishkin also conducted research and published works in several fields.
 Chief amongst those are his publications regarding issues of stratigraphy in different sites from the Biblical Era in Israel, works dealing with the connection between historical data and archaeological data, and his work on monumental Hittite art.

 While a student, Ussishkin took part in many digs; among those were the excavations of Chalcolithic Beersheba (late 5th millennium BCE) and of the Chalcolithic burial caves in that region, under Jean Perrot; the excavations of Megiddo, under Yigael Yadin; Caltepe, in Turkey, under Tahsin Özgüç; In 1960–1961 he was Yigael Yadin's chief assistant in the excavations of the Cave of Letters, in Nahal Hever, the Judaean Desert.
 Documents from the period of the Bar Kokhba Rebellion were discovered in this cave, among those are some letters issued by Bar Kokhba's headquarters.